 Assistant Director: Dawn Trompeter

 Miss Dawn is very grateful for the opportunity to join the Forest Hill Nature Preschool family.
 She earned her teaching degree from Millersville University in Pennsylvania and has over twenty years of experience in the field of education.
-Miss Dawn has had a variety of roles: Middle School Science Teacher, Assistant Director at Living Classrooms Foundation, Virtual Teacher for Connections Education, Robotics Program coordinator and instructor for the Archdiocese of Baltimore, and Assistant Director at a daycare located in the White Marsh area.
+Miss Dawn has had a variety of roles: Middle School Science Teacher, Assistant Director at Living Classrooms Foundation, Virtual Teacher for Connections Education, Robotics Program coordinator and instructor, and Assistant Director at a daycare located in the White Marsh area.
 Miss Dawn enjoys reading, mountain biking, roller coasters, and snowboarding.

 The teaching staff at any school is the most critical element for the inspiration and success of the students.
 In recognition of the importance of attracting and retaining high quality teachers, we offer an attractive compensation package including: competitive salary, health benefits, paid sick and personal leave, wellness incentives, paid community service, paid vacation time after first year of employment, paid ongoing professional development, tuition discounts for children of staff members, and the opportunity to join an amazing group of people!